NETWAYS/gitlab-training/day1/06_Server/04_Connect_Local_Remote.md

 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Add the repository as remote origin

 * Objective:
- * Add the Gitlab project as remote origin
+ * Add the GitLab project as remote origin
 * Steps
  * Navigate into your local repository
  * Use `` <----- TODO as remote origin URL